-Black Hungarian Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces deep purple long peppers (which are technically 'berries') with black overtones which can be harvested at any point.
+Aroma Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+It produces green oblong peppers (which are technically 'berries') which are usually ready for picking from late summer to early fall.
 The fruit will often fade to red over time.
-The peppers have a spicy taste and a crunchy texture.
+The peppers have a spicy taste and a crisp texture.